selpoG/qboot/README.md

 # qboot

-Converter from Conformal Bootstrap Equations to Semidefinite Programming, which admits Mobius transformation of Delta.
+Converter from Conformal Bootstrap Equations to Semidefinite Programming.
+Sum of operators may run over not only infinite range `[lb, infty)` but also finite one `[lb, ub)`.

 Some codes are taken from [cboot](https://github.com/tohtsky/cboot.git).